Welcome to the Marshall County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 The county has a total area of 709.80 square miles, of which 706.33 square miles is land and 3.47 square mile (0.49%) is water.
 The population recorded in the 1840 Federal Census was 17,526.
 The 2010 census recorded 37,144 residents in the county.

 Neigboring counties Fayette County, Tennessee (north), Benton County (east), Union County (southeast), Lafayette County (south), Tate County (southwest), DeSoto County (west), and Shelby County, Tennessee (northwest).
 Communities in the county include Holly Springs, Byhalia, Potts Camp, Barton, Bethlehem, Cayce, Chulahoma, Hudsonville, Marianna, Mount Pleasant, Orion, Red Banks, Slayden, Victoria, Wall Hill, Waterford, and Watson.

 Marshall County MSGHN has many records here on our website.
-Marshall records and more.
-Look at the Marshall County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Marshall County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.